 Case law has interpreted this statute to: (1) either party must experience a substantial change in circumstances, (2) this change was unanticipated at the time of the entry of the final judgment of dissolution, and (3) the change is permanent, involuntary and material.

 The court has seen a substantial change in circumstances of the payor or of the payee in many different forms.
 A substantial change can include health issues, disability, involuntary unemployment, gifts or inheritance, promotion in career, lottery winnings, retirement, payee remarriage or engagement in a “supportive relationship.”
 However, in order for these changes to hold weight they must also be unanticipated, permanent, involuntary and material.
 For instance, the court does not consider a spouse voluntarily leaving their employment or expense of a second marriage to be a substantial change resulting in a modification of an alimony award.
-Your Orlando Divorce Attorney can explain these substantial changes in more detail during your consultation.
+Your attorney can explain these substantial changes in more detail during your consultation.

 Further, court will not discharge your alimony obligation due to bankruptcy proceedings.
 When an individual files for bankruptcy, an automatic stay halts debt collection attempts made by creditors.
 However, this process does not halt your alimony or child support obligations.
 These funds are necessary to assist your former spouse and are separate from the debt that you owe and may not be discharged.